dell/dellemc-openmanage-ansible-modules/docs/modules/omevv_vcenter_info.rst

 Synopsis
 --------

-This module retrieve all or specific vCenter information.
+This module allows you to retrieve all or specific vCenter information.